Hospitaller commandery of Saint-Jean-d'Acre

 The Hospitaller commandery of Saint-Jean-d'Acre is a monumental complex founded by the Order of St. John of Jerusalem, also known as the Knights Hospitallers.
 It is located in the city of Saint-Jean-d'Acre (now Acre in Israel).
 In the 13th century, the commandery became the headquarters of the Order until the fall of the city in 1291.

 History

 The first years

 From the first years of the establishment of the Crusaders in the city, the Hospitallers received donated properties.
-In 1110, King Baldwin granted the Knights Hospitaller permission to keep the constructions located north of the Sainte-Croix church.
+In 1110, King Baldwin I granted the Knights Hospitaller permission to keep the constructions located north of the Cathedral of the Holy Cross.
 In the years 1130, the buildings were damaged during works near the church and the Hospitallers decided to move near the 12th century north wall of the city.
 This is the actual place of the commandery.

 In 1149, the first testimony of the commandery is in a document concerning the construction of the Saint-Jean church.
 In 1169, a pilgrim described the commandery of the Hospitallers of Acre as a very impressive fortified building.